 James Kemper, MD

-As a board-certified head and neck surgeon, Dr. James Kemper subspecializes in otology and neurology.
+As a board-certified head and neck surgeon, Dr. James Kemper subspecializes in neurotology.
 He joined Austin ENT Clinic in April 2011 after more than 10 years of solo practice.

 As a college undergraduate, Dr. Kemper attended Davidson College in North Carolina for one year.
 Homesick for Texas, he returned to Austin and graduated in 1985 with honors from the University of Texas with a degree in biology.
 He earned his medical degree and completed his Otolaryngology-Head and Neck Surgery residency at the University of Texas Health Science Center in Houston.

-After practicing general otolaryngology for two years, Dr. Kemper’s interest in ear surgery led him to pursue a fellowship in otology and neurology at The Otology Group in Nashville, Tennessee under the guidance of renowned neurotologist Michael E. Glasscock, III, MD and Wes Kreuger, MD.
+After practicing general otolaryngology for two years, Dr. Kemper’s interest in ear surgery led him to pursue a fellowship in neurotology at The Neurotology Group in Nashville, Tennessee under the guidance of renowned neurotologist Michael E. Glasscock, III, MD and Wes Kreuger, MD.